dbt-labs/docs.getdbt.com/website/docs/reference/parsing.md

 ---
 title: "Project Parsing"
-description: "Read this guide to understand the project parsing configuration in dbt.Read this guide to understand the project parsing configuration in dbt."
+description: "Read this guide to understand the project parsing configuration in dbt."
 ---

 ## Related documentation